VayuDev/zeva/README.md

 * Very basic music player & SFTP client.
 * Browser extension for tracking site usage.
 * A small utility for tracking system usage statistics.
-* A central hub for all your other servers/platforms (WIP)
+* A central hub for all your other servers/platforms (WIP).

 ## Use-Case